64600013/VT6003CEM_Project_Frontend/front/api-app/README.md

 Open http://localhost:3000 to view it in your browser once you have completed in setting up project enviroment.

-Or wait for the page to be load in autoly.
+Or wait for the page to be load in automaticly for your browser.

 # Documentation
 All of the project's code have completed documentation using Jsdoc.